Floridians evacuated from Piney Point area can now return home — but the reservoir is still leaking

 Although the evacuation orders were lifted, the south pond was still leaking as of Tuesday afternoon.
 However, Saur said, "seepage rates have decreased," and lake levels have been reduced to 59.2 feet, "which is down significantly since the onset of the incident."

 Acting Manatee County Administrator Scott Hopes said that officials have "successfully controlled" the release of over 180 million gallons of water out of the southern stack at the facility.
-Between 33,000 and 34,000 gallons of water are being released a day.
+More than 35 million gallons are being removed from the southern stack per day, according to the Florida Department of Environmental Protection.

 The uncontrolled release of water coming through the leak in this stack, Hopes said, is now staying on site.